 Adjusting Keyframe Values

-The next step after creating keyframes is adjust keyframe values.
+The next step after creating keyframes is adjusting keyframe values.
 Do one of the following:

 - In the Properties pane: Adjust the property value using spin boxes, sliders, text fields, etc.